Gunshot residue: Current practice

-Results
+SEM-EDX results

-A positive result for gunshot residue from SEM-EDX analysis can mean many things.
-Mainly it indicates that the person sampled was either in the vicinity of a gun when it was fired, handled a gun after it was fired, or touched something that was around the gun when it was fired.
-(For example: When a person goes to the aid of a victim of a gunshot wound, some gunshot residue particles can transfer from the victim.)
+A positive result using SEM-EDX spectroscopy will generate x-ray spectra characteristic of GSR, likely containing combinations of metals such as Pb-Sb-Ba or Sb-Ba.
+Spectra may also indicate the presence of Ca, S and Si but is not always indicative of GSR.
+GSR may be present when an individual discharged a firearm or was close by when a discharge occurred.
+GSR has been observed to undergo both secondary and tertiary transfers, meaning the presence of GSR may be attributed to the persistence of the residue and the unpredictability of human interaction.

-A negative result can mean that the person was nowhere near the gun when it was fired, or that they were near it but not close enough for gunshot residue to land on them, or it can mean that the gunshot residue deposited on them wore off.
+A negative result on someone could mean they were near it but not close enough for gunshot residue to land on them, or it can mean that the gunshot residue deposited on them wore off.
+Gunshot residue can also be removed from surfaces by washing, wiping, or brushing it off, so a negative result cannot fully rule out a gun was not fired by the tested object or area.
+Expelled gunshot residue does not travel very far from the muzzle because the particles lack momentum.
+Depending on the type of fire arm and ammunition used, it will typically travel no farther than 3–5 feet (0.9–1.5 meters) from the muzzle of the gun.

 Matching gunshot residue to a specific source

 If the ammunition used was specifically tagged in some way by special elements, it is possible to know the cartridge used to produce the gunshot residue.
 Inference about the source of gunshot residue can be based on the examination of the particles found on a suspect and the population of particles found on the victim, in the firearm or in the cartridge case, as suggested by the ASTM Standard Guide for gunshot residue analysis by scanning electron microscopy/energy dispersive X-ray spectrometry.
 Advanced analytical techniques such as ion beam analysis (IBA), carried out after scanning electron microscopy, can support further information allowing one to infer about the source of gunshot residue particles.
 Christopher et al. showed as the grouping behaviour of different makes of ammunition can be determined using multivariate analysis.
 Bullets can be matched back to a gun using comparative ballistics.